Self-Supervised Graph Representation Learning for Neuronal Morphologies: Abstract

 \section{Abstract}

-Understanding the diversity of cell types and their function in the brain is one of the key challenges in neuroscience.
-The advent of large-scale datasets has given rise to the need of unbiased and quantitative approaches to cell type classification.
-We present \textsc{GraphDINO}, a purely data-driven approach to learning a low dimensional representation of the 3D morphology of neurons. \textsc{GraphDINO} is a novel graph representation learning method for spatial graphs utilizing self-supervised learning on transformer models.
-It combines attention-based global interaction between nodes and classic graph convolutional processing.
-We show, in two different species and cortical areas, that this method is able to yield morphological cell type clustering that is comparable to manual feature-based classification and shows a good correspondence to expert-labeled cell types.
-Our method is applicable beyond neuroscience in settings where samples in a dataset are graphs and graph-level embeddings are desired.
+Unsupervised graph representation learning has recently gained interest in several application domains such as neuroscience, where modeling the diverse morphology of cell types in the brain is one of the key challenges.
+It is currently unknown how many excitatory cortical cell types exist and what their defining morphological features are.
+Here we present \textsc{GraphDINO}, a purely data-driven approach to learn low-dimensional representations of 3D neuronal morphologies from unlabeled large-scale datasets. \textsc{GraphDINO} is a novel transformer-based representation learning method for spatially-embedded graphs.
+To enable self-supervised learning on transformers, we (1) developed data augmentation strategies for spatially-embedded graphs, (2) adapted the positional encoding and (3) introduced a novel attention mechanism, \textsc{AC-Attention}, which combines attention-based global interaction between nodes and classic graph convolutional processing.
+We show, in two different species and across multiple brain areas, that this method yields morphological cell type clusterings that are on par with manual feature-based classification by experts, but without using prior knowledge about the structural features of neurons.
+Moreover, it outperforms previous approaches on quantitative benchmarks predicting expert labels.
+Our method could potentially enable data-driven discovery of novel morphological features and cell types in large-scale datasets.
+It is applicable beyond neuroscience in settings where samples in a dataset are graphs and graph-level embeddings are desired.